slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

     via the image's SLSA Provenance, or [SCAI]).
     Additional build image components whose initial state is to be checked MAY be also measured.
-    -   The running build environment MUST be capable of:
+    -   The build agent MUST be capable of:
-        -   Upon completion of the boot process: Automatically interfacing with the host interface to obtain a signed quote for the environment's initial state.
+        -   Upon completion of the boot process: Automatically interfacing with the host interface to obtain and transmit a signed quote for the build environment's system state.
         -   Upon build dispatch: Automatically generating and distributing a signed attestation that binds its boot process quote to the assigned build ID (e.g., using [SCAI]).